Unicode Character Lookup

 - Code point

-- What a user usually perceives as one character.
+- A code point sequence that a user commonly experiences as one character.

 - Normalization